EricBoittier/cubeVis/README.md

 A command line tool for generating 3D visualizations of cube files in VMD.

 ## Preqrequisites
-Assumes you have vmd installed and in your PATH.
+Assumes you have VMD installed and in your PATH.

 ## Usage
 ```